Enerplus (NYSE:ERF) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Enerplus (NYSE:ERF – Free Report) (TSE:ERF) in a research note published on Saturday morning.
-The firm issued a hold rating on the oil and natural gas company’s stock.
+Stock analysts at StockNews.com began coverage on shares of Enerplus (NYSE:ERF – Get Free Report) (TSE:ERF) in a research note issued on Sunday.
+The brokerage set a “hold” rating on the oil and natural gas company’s stock.

-Other research analysts also recently issued reports about the stock.
-Royal Bank of Canada downgraded shares of Enerplus from an outperform rating to a sector perform rating and boosted their price objective for the company from $21.00 to $22.00 in a research report on Monday, April 29th.
-TD Securities increased their price target on shares of Enerplus from $19.07 to $20.09 and gave the stock a sell rating in a research note on Thursday, May 9th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and four have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of Hold and a consensus target price of $21.87.
+Several other research firms have also recently issued reports on ERF.
+TD Securities raised their target price on shares of Enerplus from $19.07 to $20.09 and gave the stock a “sell” rating in a research report on Thursday, May 9th.
+Royal Bank of Canada cut shares of Enerplus from an “outperform” rating to a “sector perform” rating and lifted their price target for the company from $21.00 to $22.00 in a research report on Monday, April 29th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $21.87.

-Enerplus (NYSE:ERF – Get Free Report) (TSE:ERF) last released its quarterly earnings data on Wednesday, May 8th.
-The oil and natural gas company reported $0.35 earnings per share for the quarter, topping the consensus estimate of $0.33 by $0.02.
-Enerplus had a return on equity of 33.88% and a net margin of 24.09%.
-The business had revenue of $362.04 million during the quarter.
-Sell-side analysts expect that Enerplus will post 1.9 EPS for the current year.
+Enerplus (NYSE:ERF – Get Free Report) (TSE:ERF) last released its earnings results on Wednesday, May 8th.
+The oil and natural gas company reported $0.35 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.33 by $0.02.
+Enerplus had a net margin of 24.09% and a return on equity of 33.88%.
+The business had revenue of $362.04 million for the quarter.
+As a group, sell-side analysts expect that Enerplus will post 1.9 EPS for the current year.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in ERF.
-Magnetar Financial LLC bought a new stake in Enerplus in the first quarter worth $81,947,000.
-Picton Mahoney Asset Management purchased a new stake in Enerplus during the 1st quarter valued at about $31,700,000.
-Wellington Management Group LLP increased its stake in Enerplus by 18.8% during the 3rd quarter.
-Wellington Management Group LLP now owns 7,366,419 shares of the oil and natural gas company’s stock valued at $130,050,000 after purchasing an additional 1,164,478 shares in the last quarter.
-Goldman Sachs Group Inc. raised its holdings in Enerplus by 94.8% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 2,255,178 shares of the oil and natural gas company’s stock worth $34,594,000 after buying an additional 1,097,412 shares during the last quarter.
-Finally, Deutsche Bank AG raised its holdings in Enerplus by 7,592.3% in the third quarter.
-Deutsche Bank AG now owns 1,092,996 shares of the oil and natural gas company’s stock worth $19,270,000 after buying an additional 1,078,787 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in ERF.
+Wellington Management Group LLP boosted its holdings in Enerplus by 15.1% in the fourth quarter.
+Wellington Management Group LLP now owns 8,475,459 shares of the oil and natural gas company’s stock worth $130,272,000 after purchasing an additional 1,109,040 shares during the period.
+Westwood Holdings Group Inc. boosted its holdings in Enerplus by 29.0% in the fourth quarter.
+Westwood Holdings Group Inc. now owns 4,182,271 shares of the oil and natural gas company’s stock worth $64,156,000 after purchasing an additional 940,419 shares during the period.
+Magnetar Financial LLC acquired a new position in Enerplus in the first quarter worth $81,947,000.
+Goldman Sachs Group Inc. boosted its holdings in Enerplus by 94.8% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 2,255,178 shares of the oil and natural gas company’s stock worth $34,594,000 after purchasing an additional 1,097,412 shares during the period.
+Finally, Allspring Global Investments Holdings LLC boosted its holdings in Enerplus by 61.8% in the fourth quarter.
+Allspring Global Investments Holdings LLC now owns 1,881,849 shares of the oil and natural gas company’s stock worth $28,868,000 after purchasing an additional 718,606 shares during the period.
 Institutional investors own 58.42% of the company’s stock.

 Enerplus Company Profile